FredHutch/pgMAP_pipeline/README.md

 * figure out how to install and successfully idemp (does it have to be added to a user's bashrc?) as part of the pipeline/in a conda environment, or find another demultiplexer that users can download through conda
   * confirm that you get the exact same output from new demultipexer as you do from idemp
+  * remove idemp from config.sample.yaml and other config.yaml files

 * check that log files are actually being made correctly (esp. when being run via sbatch)
   * see: https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#log-files